 Your final touch only provides about 30 degrees of wiggle room.
 Don’t fall into the habit of wasting that adjustment to fix sloppy first touches!

-Sure, a “smart” flip could dramatically alter the ball’s course…
+Sure, a “smart” flip could alter the ball’s course…

-But you’ll be surrendering the most valuable asset to your ceiling shot by doing so – its velocity.
+But you’ll be surrendering the most valuable asset to your ceiling shot by doing so – her velocity.

 Ceiling shots are effective because they’re powerful.
-Use your flip to accentuate that strength.
+Your flip should accentuate that strength.

 A ceiling shot isn’t necessarily an aerial trick shot.
 SunlessKhan once made a brilliant analogy he pulled from Toy Story, of all places.